FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dis_stream.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the DIS stream resource.
+  If omitted, the provider-level region will be used.
+Changing this will create a new DIS stream resource.

 * `name` - (Required, String, ForceNew) Specifies the name of the DIS stream to be created.
   Changing this will create a new resource.